-The CMS Inpatient PC Pricer is normally posted by CMS one to two months after the Inpatient Prospective Payment System rule goes into effect each October 1.
-The version that is available on January 1, 2020 remains in effect, unless the Alaska Workers' Compensation Division publishes notice a new version is in effect.
-Besides the PC Pricer software, two additional elements are required to determine a payment:
+The CMS IPPS Web Pricer is normally available on the CMS web site one to two months after the Inpatient Prospective Payment System rule goes into effect each October 1.
+The version that is available on January 1, 2022 remains in effect, unless the Alaska Workers' Compensation Division publishes a notice that a new version is in effect.
+Besides the IPPS Web Pricer software, two additional elements are required to determine a payment: